10 Ways Matomo is Better Than Google Analytics

 - Simple goal tracking.
 The way Matomo organizes goal tracking is easy to grasp and implement compared to GA.

 - Customizable.
 While GA is also customizable you can make your Matomo dashboard show anything and everything you want.

-- Self hosted, so that you control your data and they stay in the same country you’re in and nobody else can view them, not even Google employees.
+- Self hosted.
+You control your data and they stay in the same country you’re in and nobody else can view them, not even Google employees.

 - Tracks Google Image Search.
-While GA, shame on them, doesn’t properly track Google Image search traffic Matomo does with ease.
+While GA didn’t properly track Google Image search traffic for years Matomo does with ease.

 Did I overlook something?
 I bet Matomo has even more advantages.
-I’ve been playing around for a while by now.
+I’ve been using Matomo for a while by now but may have overlooked some advantages.
 Add them in the comments.